Scotland under the Commonwealth: Economy and taxation

 Under the Commonwealth, the country was relatively highly taxed, but gained access to English markets.
 Under Charles I Scotland had paid about £17,000 sterling a year in taxes.
 In 1656 the civil list alone cost £25,000.
-The sum of £10,000 a month from the county assessment was demanded by the Cromwellian regime, which Scotland failed to fully supply and it was reduced to 6,000 a year in 1657.
+The sum of £10,000 a month from the county assessment was demanded by the Cromwellian regime, which Scotland failed to fully supply and it was reduced to £6,000 a month in 1657.
 The total was never less than £90,000 a year.
 In addition the country contributed about £35,000 in excise a year.
 Despite this, there was an annual deficit of £130,000, which was covered by English revenues.

 Scotland had suffered considerable economic disruption during the period of the civil wars, caused by loss of manpower to a dozen armies, free quarter (the billeting of troops on civilians without payment), plunder and heavy taxation.
 A number of merchants, particularly moneylenders, were ruined by the wars.
 The east-coast towns had probably lost about one fifth of their population from the outbreak of bubonic plague that occurred in 1645.
 This was slow to recover and in 1651 rents in Edinburgh had to be reduced by a third.
 The free trade that was the major economic incentive of the union was not all beneficial, as Scotland now had to compete with the more highly developed English merchant fleet.
 The economy began to revive after 1650, but the prosperity was not spread evenly across the country.
 While Glasgow and Aberdeen prospered, Dundee and the Fife ports continued to decline.
 The financing of military building and the spending of wages by so many soldiers did benefit some.
 New industries included glass production at Leith and Cromwell's troops are traditionally credited with bringing north both the knitting of socks and the planting of kale.
 The good order imposed by the armed presence encouraged trade and manufacture.
 Alexander Burnet, later Archbishop of St. Andrews, commented that, "we always reckoned those eight years of usurpation a time of great peace and prosperity".